tsynode/mcp-workshop/README.md

 - **Lab 01: Hello Claude** - A minimal MCP server with Claude Desktop integration for interactive testing
 - **Lab 02: Retail MCP Servers** - Multiple MCP servers working together for a retail use case
+- **Lab 03: AWS Cloud Deployment** - Deploy MCP servers to AWS Fargate with HTTPS and streaming support
 - *(More labs will be added in the future)*

 ## Getting Started